JardaniWorld/alx-higher_level_programming/0x00-python-hello_world/README.md

-This script executes to run Python code
+This Python script executes to print a string